Published July 2024. Last updated June 2025.

 - What is the implementation plan once the Dietary Guidelines are finalised?

-The Department of Health and Aged Care is responsible for the implementation of the Dietary Guidelines.
+The Department of Health, Disability and Ageing is responsible for the implementation of the Dietary Guidelines.

 Requirements to inform implementation of the revised Dietary Guidelines and development of companion resources will be considered separately in due course.